Kaushik-Kalesh/CPP-for-Competitive-Programming/README.md

 For standard output, I created 2 functions `print()` (to output non-beautified objects) and `printb()` (to output beautified objects)

-I also made standard input for iterables easier by replacing boiler plate code with a simple `input()` function.
+I also made standard input functions for iterables easier by replacing boiler plate code with a simple `input()` function.

 ## Conclusion 🔚
 I have just added higher level language (mostly python 🐍) functionalities, to make coding logic for Competitive Programming with C++ easier, rather than using repetitive code chunks.